Industry Standard

 Jewelry

-Available in limited quantities, mainly for local consumption.
+Available in smaller quantities for local consumption.

 Pricing of Gold in South Sudan